Artotim/Pamda/README.md

 ***

 `-cat`, `--catalytic-site` `INT` `INT` `...`
-Pass a list of residues to display on graphs and get specific plots.
+Pass a list of residues to highlight on plots and also get specific plots.
 ***

 ## Disclaimer